hans-min/hans-min/README.md

 <img src="https://komarev.com/ghpvc/?username=hans-min&&style=flat-square" align="center" />
 </div>

-I am ***Hanji***, an engineering student by day and a gamer by night.
-I am self-taught on Godot, Asesprite and Unity.
-I'm searching for an apprenticeship as a developper or programmer.
-If you need anything from me, don't hesitate to reach out through <a href="mailto:kaitothedraggy@gmail.com"> my Gmail</a>.
+I am ***Hanji***, an apprentice at AKENSYS as a iOS developper.
+If you need anything from me, don't hesitate to reach out through <a href="mailto:kaitothedraggy@gmail.com"> Gmail</a> or check out the section 💬 Connect with me down below.
 Nice to meet you!

 ---